castorini/anlessini/README.md

 $ mvn clean install
 ```

+Note: If you receive an error regarding Docker TestContainers failing to load or using incorrect Docker version, run `docker system prune -af` to clean up all docker related content (images etc.) and run the above command again.

 Anlessini uses AWS SAM/Cloudformation for describing the infrastructure.
 So let's create a S3 bucket for storing the artifacts.